 In March of 1989, the entire store was emptied and the structure was re-enforced from the basement to the second floor.
 This was the first major refurbishment since 1866.
 The Boyd’s also hired a local craftsman, who spent three months painstakingly restoring the six remaining second floor church windows.
 The Second Floor or “THE HALL” was reopened in June of 1989.
 It now contains The Strawberry Patch as well as the old Brewster Post Office, a miniature reproduction of The Brewster Store, more advertising antiques, a collection of World War II posters, an antique wooden cranberry separator, and a waterline metal ship diorama of Kiel Harbor in 1938.

-In June of 1993, the shed at the back of the Brewster Store was renovated and opened as The Brewster Scoop, the Brewster Store's own ice cream parlor and the second one in the store’s history.
-Serving delicious old-fashioned ice cream, The Brewster Scoop is open daily from Memorial Day to Labor Day, from noon to ten in the evening (in July and August).
+In June of 1993, the shed at the back of the Brewster Store was renovated and opened as The Brewster Scoop, the Brewster Store’s own ice cream parlor and the second one in the store’s history.
+Serving delicious old-fashioned ice cream, The Brewster Scoop is open daily from Memorial Day to Labor Day.
 In 2009 to more easily accommodate the summer crowds the Brewster Scoop moved into the more spacious old post office building next to the Store.